Former Korsør Fire Academy

 The site has hosed a fire academy since 1969 and to the present day.
 Until 2001, the fire academy used fire-fighting foam containing PFOS.
 It is the fire academy activities, which have caused extensive PFAS contamination.
 Overview of the site and its surroundings:

 In soil, PFOS and PFHxS are the most dominant components (see figure below).
-The highest concentrations of PFAS Σ4 (PFOA, PFOS, PFNA, PFHxS) are found in the top soil (0.2 m bgs) and as high as 1,447 µg/kg dry matter.
-In addition, sediment samples from a ditch connecting the site to Korsør Cove revealed concentrations up to 3,177 µg/kg dry matter.
+The highest concentrations of PFAS Σ4 (PFOA, PFOS, PFNA, PFHxS) are found in the top soil (0.2 m bgs) and as high as 1,447 µg/kg dry matter (PFAS Σ12 1,450 µg/kg dry matter).
+In addition, sediment samples from a ditch connecting the site to Korsør Cove revealed concentrations of PFAS Σ4 up to 3,177 µg/kg dry matter.
 Near certain fire training facilities, significant content of hydrocarbons in soil is also reported.

 In the secondary groundwater located at 1-6.5 m bgs, PFAS Σ4 is detected in every water sample extracted and in concentrations ranging from 90-123,000 ng/l.
+For PFAS Σ12, concentrations up to 256,180 ng/l are observed.
 The composition of PFAS components in groundwater is dominated by long-chained PFAS in the source area, whereas the shorter-chained PFAS components are more prevalent downstream of the site (see figure below).
 Only one water sample, which was extracted next to a leaking well, contained hydrocarbons (B4).

 The general groundwater flow pattern is towards north-north east in the direction of Korsør Cove.
 However, the geology in the area is highly complex (see Geology), wherefore the groundwater in which the wells are screened may not be a continuous aquifer.